chipsalliance/Caliptra/doc/Caliptra.md

 See the [Owner endorsement](#owner-authorization) section for how the owner key is used.

-Caliptra RTM FW signature generation and verification shall follow the requirements described in [Reference 3](#ref-3).
+Caliptra's FW signature generation and verification shall follow the requirements described in [Reference 3](#ref-3).

 ### Post-Quantum Cryptography (PQC) requirements